Yersinia pestis: Pathogenesis and immunity

 In the urban and sylvatic (forest) cycles of Y. pestis, most of the spreading occurs between rodents and fleas.
 In the sylvatic cycle, the rodent is wild, but in the urban cycle, the rodent is primarily the brown rat (Rattus norvegicus).
 In addition, Y. pestis can spread from the urban environment and back.
 Transmission to humans is usually through the bite of infected fleas.
-If the disease has progressed to the pneumonic form, humans can spread the bacterium to others by coughing, vomiting, and possibly sneezing.
+If the disease has progressed to the pneumonic form, humans can spread the bacterium to others through airborne respiratory droplets; others who catch plague this way will mostly contract the pneumonic form themselves.

 Mammals as hosts

 Several species of rodents serve as the main reservoir for Y. pestis in the environment.
 In the steppes, the natural reservoir is believed to be principally the marmot.
 In the western United States, several species of rodents are thought to maintain Y. pestis.
-However, the expected disease dynamics have not been found in any rodent.
+Over 200 species of rodents are reservoirs for Y. pestis, with the common reservoirs varying geographically.
+In North America the common reservoirs are ground and rock squirrels, chipmunks, and prairie dogs; in Asia the common reservoirs are susliks and gerbils; in Africa the common reservoirs are gerbils and Mastomys natalensis; and in South America the short-tailed field mouse is a reservoir of note.
 Several species of rodents are known to have a variable resistance, which could lead to an asymptomatic carrier status.
 Evidence indicates fleas from other mammals have a role in human plague outbreaks.

 The lack of knowledge of the dynamics of plague in mammal species is also true among susceptible rodents such as the black-tailed prairie dog (Cynomys ludovicianus), in which plague can cause colony collapse, resulting in a massive effect on prairie food webs.
 However, the transmission dynamics within prairie dogs do not follow the dynamics of blocked fleas; carcasses, unblocked fleas, or another vector could possibly be important, instead.

 The CO92 strain was isolated from a patient who died from pneumonia and who contracted the infection from an infected cat.

 In other regions of the world, the reservoir of the infection is not clearly identified, which complicates prevention and early-warning programs.
 One such example was seen in a 2003 outbreak in Algeria.